Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/enterprise/step-7-windows-and-office-as-a-service.md

 ### <a name="cumulative-update-model-benefits"></a>Avantages du modèle des mises à jour cumulatives

-Deuxièmement, la distribution des mises à jour de qualité et de sécurité sous forme de package de mises à jour cumulatives corrige bon nombre des problèmes rencontrés par le passé.
-Avant, vous pouviez choisir tous les mois parmi une dizaine de mises à jour pour Windows et Office.
-Comme vous pouvez l’imaginer, cela génère des ensembles de matrices de test quasi impossibles à prendre en charge.
-Par ailleurs, si vous installez une version de Windows ou d’Office qui date d’un an ou plus, cela peut prendre des heures voire des jours pour appliquer toutes les mises à jour distribuées depuis la publication de cette version.
+Second delivering quality and security updates as a cumulative update package corrects many of the issues of the past.
+It used to be that you might pick and choose sometimes from a dozen updates or more each month for both Windows and Office.
+As you can imagine, this creates a nearly impossible set of test matrices for support.
+Also, if you install a version of Windows or Office that is a year or more old, it might take hours or sometimes days to apply all updates delivered since that version was released.

-Avec le modèle cumulatif, vous utilisez toujours la dernière expérience, à une mise à jour près.
-Ainsi, le nombre de mises à jour mensuelles à déployer est moins important.
-Chaque mise à jour s’appuie sur les mises à jour des mois précédents et contient tous les correctifs nécessaires pour être à jour.
-Les mises à jour cumulatives sont particulièrement utiles quand des PC ont été entreposés pendant plusieurs mois avant d’être réaffectés à un autre utilisateur.
+With the cumulative model, you’re always one update away from being current and in doing so the number of monthly updates that you need to deploy is reduced.
+Each update builds upon updates from previous months and contains all of the fixes that you need to get current.
+Cumulative updates are especially helpful when PCs has been turned off for several months because they are in storage waiting to be reassigned to a different user.

 ### <a name="expanded-validation-of-updates"></a>Validation étendue des mises à jour

 Un autre avantage est qu’avant de déployer des mises à jour pour un déploiement de grande ampleur, nous publions des builds via les programmes Insider pour [Office](https://products.office.com/office-insider?tab=Windows-Desktop) et [Windows](https://insider.windows.com/) de façon à recueillir des données de diagnostic et des commentaires avant de publier les mises à jour à grande échelle.
 Les programmes Insider étant désormais ouverts à tous les utilisateurs, vous pouvez prendre une longueur d’avance dans la compréhension des mises à jour.
 Avant de publier les mises à jour, nous récoltons des données de diagnostic de millions de configurations de sorte que, lors du déploiement, la qualité est plus prévisible.

-De plus, dans la mesure où les builds Insider de Microsoft 365 Apps pour entreprise reflètent les mises à jour du canal mensuel, si vous utilisez le canal semestriel d’Office pour distribuer deux fois par an des mises à jour de fonctionnalité compatibles avec Windows, vous pouvez rapidement valider les builds à l’aide des versions ciblées du canal semestriel.
+De plus, dans la mesure où les builds Insider de Microsoft 365 Apps pour entreprise reflètent les mises à jour du canal mensuel, si vous utilisez le canal semestriel d’Office pour distribuer deux fois par an des mises à jour de fonctionnalité compatibles avec Windows, vous pouvez rapidement valider les builds à l’aide des versions du canal entreprise semestriel (préversion).

 ### <a name="supporting-management-tools"></a>Prise en charge des outils de gestion

-Nous avons également réfléchi à une méthode pour simplifier le déploiement des mises à jour.
-Le gestionnaire de configuration (Current Branch) est régulièrement mis à jour pour prendre en charge le déploiement de ces mises à jour pour Windows et Office et de nouvelles fonctionnalités.
+We've also thought through how to make the deployment of updates seamless to you.
+Configuration Manager (Current Branch) is updated frequently to support the roll-out of these updates to Windows and Office and any new capabilities.

 [Déployer les mises à jour de Windows 10 avec le gestionnaire de configuration](https://docs.microsoft.com/windows/deployment/update/waas-manage-updates-configuration-manager)